How do I send a Purchase Request to University Procurement?

 For a standard Request to Purchase, the "approvals" must contain the signature of an individual with signature authority for the cost center being charged and at the level of the total dollar amount of the requested purchase.

-Requests to Purchase under $25,000 (other than those for equipment or subcontract expenses) should be sent directly to University Procurement.
-RTPs related to equipment purchases and subcontractor expenses, regardless of the amount, and any other RTP $25,000.01 or higher, should continue to be directed to the Office of Research Administration (ORA) before submitting to University Procurement and must be countersigned by ORA before processing by University Procurement
+Requests to Purchase under $25,000 (other than those for equipment or subcontract expenses) should be sent directly to Procurement Services.
+RTPs related to equipment purchases and subcontractor expenses, regardless of the amount, and any other RTP $25,000.01 or higher, should continue to be directed to the Office of Research Administration (ORA) before submitting to Procurement Services and must be countersigned by ORA before processing by Procurement Services

 When should I get extra quotes or bids for my order?